 Other business scams

 Publishing/marketing company 'anti-scam' questionnaire

 The majority of publishers are reputable, providing valuable services to many businesses.
 However, a small minority will resort to dishonesty for illicit gains.
 'Rogue publishers' can make huge sums of money by inducing large numbers of victims to pay for adverts in publications that do not exist, or are not what people are led to believe.
 Although financial losses to individual businesses are not usually large, some of the tactics used by rogue publishers (particularly when chasing payments) often cause nuisance and, on occasion, genuine alarm or distress.

 A typical rogue publisher will consist of little more than a telesales team armed with a stack of telephone directories and other publications containing advertisements.
-Usually, smaller businesses are targeted and operatives employ deliberately misleading patter that is often carefully scripted to sell advertising space in various types of publications, such as wall planners, diaries, yearbooks and crime-prevention or drugs-awareness booklets.
+Usually, smaller businesses are targeted and telesales agents employ deliberately misleading patter that is often carefully scripted to sell advertising space in various types of publications, such as wall planners, diaries, yearbooks and crime-prevention or drug-awareness booklets.
 Costs usually range from about £100 to £1,000, depending upon the size of advert.